 In this scenario, the City partners with an existing service provider, who then builds, extends, or delivers service over a network that it owns and operates itself.
-In exchange for the operator agreeing under contract to build facilities and/or deliver services to meet City goals, the City agrees to guarantee a certain amount of revenue to the private operator over the life of the agreement.
+In exchange for the operator agreeing under contract to build facilities and/or deliver services to meet City goals, the City agrees to provide a certain amount revenue to private operator over the life of the agreement (or provide assurance that the private operator will be able to derive at least a minimum amount of revenue from operations of the network).
+This "anchoring" agreement can take a variety of forms, such as agreeing to purchase a minimum amount of service from the private party, or providing a financial backstop if other customers do not purchase at least a minimum level of services.
 There may be variations on the privately-owned dimension as well.
-For example, the private party may agree to provide some or all of the network constructed to the City at the end of the contract, or it may provide long-term exclusive rights to the City to use part of the network capacity.
+For example, the private party may agree to provide some or all of the network constructed to the City at the end of the contract, or it may provide long-term exclusive rights to the City to use part of the network capacity (such as a long-term dark fiber license).